How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 Topiaries have gained tremendous popularity in recent years.
 They bring a classic, organic accessory to any style of home.

 We have had a pair since we built our previous home.
-The containers were originally a shade of black, but a few years ago, I used paint and gold leaf to transform them into this look.
+The containers were originally a shade of black, but a few years ago, I used paint and gold leaf to transform them.

-For this new topiary project, I would make the topiaries from scratch and create a beautiful chinoiserie-style planter using decoupage.
+For a new topiary project, I would make the topiaries from scratch and create a beautiful chinoiserie-style planter using decoupage.
+This idea would combine my love of chinoiserie with the elegance of topiaries.

 This is another project that required a small number of craft supplies I already had on hand.
 I only had to purchase one item specifically for this project.